leo-bogert/bumblebee-multiscreen-tools/README.md

 This software has been designed for a Lenovo ThinkPad W530 and the "Lenovo ThinkPad Mini Dock Plus Series 3" docking station.
 Other devices are not tested but may work, these scripts are not very hardware dependent.

+Bumblebee is preferred over the official Nvidia package "nvidia-prime" because that would require logging out and in again to switch the GPU.

 ### WARNING

 This is work in progress!
 Read the scripts first before running them!